 The films listed below have mustelid “actors” that are the primarily focus, rather than just making a minor appearance.
-Although most of these films are fictional compared to documentaries, some were inspired by real events.
+Although most of these films are fictional, some were inspired by real events.

 • Lords of the Animals: The Legend of the Otter Man by Phoenix Learning Group, Inc. | 1996 | 26 minutes